Elmo Paul Hohman: Academic career

-The title of Hohman's BA history thesis at the University of Illinois was, The Ku Klux Klan: Its Origin, Growth, and Disbandment (1916).
-His MA history thesis at the same institution was, The Attitude of the Presbyterian Church in the United States Towards American Slavery (1917).
+The title of Hohman's Bachelor of Arts history thesis at the University of Illinois Urbana-Champaign was, The Ku Klux Klan: Its Origin, Growth, and Disbandment (1916).
+His Master of Arts history thesis at the same institution was, The Attitude of the Presbyterian Church in the United States Towards American Slavery (1917).
 He was a member of the Phi Beta Kappa society.

 He was awarded the Ricardo Prize Scholarship in Economics in 1920.
-The following year he was appointed a tutor in economics, history and government at Harvard.
+The following year he was appointed a tutor in economics, history and government at Harvard University.
 The title of his 1925 PhD thesis was The American Whaleman: A Study of the Conditions of Labor in the Whaling Industry, 1785–1885.
 By the time it was completed he was an assistant professor of economics (1925–31) at Northwestern University.
 He went on to be an associate professor (1931–1938) in the Economics Department and was made a full professor in 1938.
 He remained at Northwestern until he retired in 1962 after 39 years in the faculty.

 He wrote a number of books.
 These include The American Whaleman (1928), Seamen Ashore (1952) and The History of American Merchant Seamen (1956).
 He also wrote articles for academic journals such as the Journal of the American Statistical Association, the Journal of Political Economy and the International Labour Review.